Get insider access

 Sennheiser HD 560S

 The Sennheiser HD 560S are better for neutral sound than AKG K702.
 They have a more neutral sound profile, a more stable fit, and are less prone to inconsistent bass and treble delivery.
-On the other hand, the AKG are better-built and create a more open-seeming, speaker-like passive soundstage.
+On the other hand, the AKG's tension fit headband is comfortable and they create a more open-seeming, speaker-like passive soundstage.

 Philips SHP9500